Selling a Digital Agency & What’s My Ad Agency Really Worth?

 Be honest, it has crossed your mind before.

 Even if you’re in it for the long haul.
 Everyone’s got an endgame in mind.
-It might be the near future, it might be the distant future.
-But wondered about the value of your agency and even thought about selling, retiring or moving on at some point.
+It might be the near future, it might be a distant future.
+But have you wondered about the value of your agency and even thought about selling a digital agency, retiring or moving on at some point.

 If that’s true, the absolute best thing you can do is build a business worth selling.
 Be an attractive agency that any smart business person wants to acquire.